blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 fortude.
 Whenever you roll hit points, you may add an extra +2 for each die rolled.

+### Mycologist (requires at least 15 INT)
+You're proficient in nature, and your knowledge of mushrooms is extensive enough that you have advantage on all intelligence checks that require this knowledge.

 ### Dim Vision (requires at least 13 WIS)
 Life in the tunnels has trained your eyes to see by the dim light of mushrooms.
 You may see dim light as bright light for 60 feet.
 You cannot make out color in